 - The climax, where Flint's booby trap is triggered, resulting in Treasure Planet literally tearing itself apart from the inside out.
 The visuals and score in this scene are stunning.

 - Not to mention the treasure itself.
-'The bounty of a thousand worlds' indeed.
+'The loot of a thousand worlds' indeed.